Down and Out in Sedona:

-Glossy international travel magazines describe northern Arizona as "the most beautiful place in America" and an "international spiritual Mecca."
+Glossy international travel magazines describe Sedona as "the most beautiful place in America" and an "international spiritual Mecca."
 Yet for those seeking their nightly birthright, it remains the meanest place in America.
 Where's the alleged spirituality?

 Not only is there a blatant lack of shelter for homeless persons in a land where hot and cold temperatures run to extraordinary extremes -- from 117 in summer to 17 in winter -- but those left on the street with nowhere to turn are repeatedly arrested for sleeping out in the desert or a ditch behind Safeway.

 They are not even permitted to pause on a park bench or rest at a bus stop.
 Told to move on, they are never offered any alternative place to find shade or warmth from the desert's radical elements.

 The latest statistics on the homeless paint a disturbing truth that few of us really want to hear.
 Because they hit awfully close to home – and to the fact that any of us, due to an unanticipated medical problem, sudden job or housing loss or even an unexpected jail term – can easily wind up on the street.

 According to the National Alliance to End Homelessness (see the Web site at http://www.endhomelessness.org), there are 600,000 homeless families and 1.35 million homeless children in the U.S. And the diminishing availability of affordable housing accounts as a primary factor casting folks on the curb – literally.

 The alliance claims that another 650,000 prisoners will be released onto the street this year, only adding to the homeless statistics.
 Unable to get jobs due to a prison record and/or lack of housing, most will have nowhere to go.